raspberrypilearning/ai-image-prompt/en/step_2.md

 **Start with a simple prompt**

 Begin with a basic idea.
-That is your starting point.
+That is your starting point - the object of the image.

 Example: "A cat."